Contemporary art festival spanning multiple islands

 Visitors to the region will be charmed not only by the intriguing art but also by the laid back, slow paced rural atmosphere of the islands' villages and the beauty of the island scenery.
 In many ways the festival resembles the Echigo-Tsumari Art Triennial, a similar art festival, which is held every three years in a rural mountainous area of Niigata Prefecture.

-During the festival, about 100 new artworks by artists from Japan and overseas are exhibited on the twelve islands and around the ports of Takamatsu and Uno in addition to a considerable number of museums and artworks already in existence, including several permanent art installations from the previous festivals.
+During the festival, many new artworks by artists from Japan and overseas are exhibited on the twelve islands and around the ports of Takamatsu and Uno in addition to a considerable number of museums and artworks already in existence, including many permanent art installations from the previous festivals.
 Much of the artwork will remain standing after the end of the festival, justifying a visit to the area at any time of the year.

 The artworks are found across the islands.
 Some of them stand outdoors in the fields, along the coast or in villages.
 Others make use of the numerous old homes which have been left abandoned due to the depopulation.
 The buildings are employed as exhibition spaces or have been converted into artworks themselves.
 In addition, there are the established museums and art sites on Naoshima, Inujima and Teshima islands.

-Twelve islands and the ports of Takamatsu and Uno served as venues for the 2016 art festival:
+Twelve islands and the ports of Takamatsu and Uno serve as venues for the 2019 art festival:

-Spring, Summer and Autumn Over 20 artworks take at least one day to see From Takamatsu: Frequent ferries (35-60 minutes, 690-1170 yen one way)
+Spring, Summer and Autumn About 40 artworks take at least one day to see From Takamatsu: Frequent ferries (35-60 minutes, 690-1170 yen one way)

 The largest island participating in the festival, Shodoshima has many artworks found across multiple locations across the island.
 It takes at least a day to see the art, plus an additional day if you want to check out the rest of the island.

 Spring, Summer and Autumn Around a dozen artworks take about half a day to see.
-From Takamatsu: No direct ferry.
+No direct ferry from Takamatsu.
 Travel via Naoshima or Teshima (1230-1850 yen)

 Inujima is slightly difficult to access, but well worth the effort.
 The Seirensho art project, built into the ruins of an old copper refinery, is one of the festival's most noteworthy pieces.
 Several art houses and other artworks can be found around the island's small village.

-Spring, Summer and Autumn About a dozen artworks take about half a day to see From Takamatsu: Ferries every two hours (20 minutes, 370 yen one way)
+Spring, Summer and Autumn About 20 artworks take about half a day to see From Takamatsu: Ferries every two hours (20 minutes, 370 yen one way)

 Megijima, the legendary Onigashima from the Momotaro story, offers several artworks around the small, stone walled fishing village next to the ferry terminal.
 More art is found near the peak of the island's tallest mountain.